The legal process for dealing with employment problems

 - make a decision on the matter if either side fails to attend without a good reason.

-The Authority can prohibit anyone publishing the names of the people involved in the case or publishing the evidence that was given.
+The ERA can prohibit anyone publishing the names of the people involved in the case or publishing the evidence that was given.

 Note: The decision of the Employment Relations Authority is enforceable in the same way as a court order.